ojbc/foodmart-data-hsqldb/README.md

 # foodmart-data-hsqldb
 Foodmart data set in hsqldb format

+### OJBC Fork

+Note that this is a fork of the last version of the hsqldb foodmart database, updated to work with hsqldb 2.5.1.

+The fork essentially:

+* Updates the pom to break dependency on the `net.hydromatic` parent in Julian's repo and get rid of all his scm/git stuff
+* Updates the hsqldb dependency
+* Updates the .properties and .script files to hsqldb 2.5.1 compatibility

+We've left everything else as-is, including the Apache license and notice.

+(end OJBC Fork info)

+...

 This project contains the FoodMart data set as an embedded HSQLDB database.